-There is a public bus service on the island, but just finding out when and from where the bus leaves is often very difficult and you can't do without the help of the locals.
-Moreover, buses don't go to all places of interest and are really only an emergency option for travellers without a driving licence.
+There is a public bus service on the island, but just finding out when and where the bus leaves from is often very difficult and you can't do without the help of locals.
+Moreover, buses do not go to all the places of interest and are really only an emergency option for travellers without a driving licence.

 Over 90% of tourists get around São Miguel by rental car, which is the only reasonable option.